saittova/TidyData/CodeBook.md

 Next the average values for each subject and activity are calculated.
 This results into "SubjAverage" and "actvAverage" R objects.
 These objects represents the second and third tidy objects.

+### Write files

+The tidyData is written into files. finalSet.txt
+SubjAverage.txt
+actvAverage.txt